 "Already fed you.
 Sorry beastie" she sighed.
 Before she left, she ran over to the cage at the very end of the stable.
 She knew she had to make it back to the boffin's house before she began to stink of stable-clart, but this beast deserved a visit.
 She made her way to the cage and greeted the beastie that loomed over her.

 Deryn knew how dangerous it was creating an attachment to a military fabrication, but Dr. Barlow never seemed to mind.
 She said the beastie was a concept she'd been exploring for the war.
-It had been designed to be able to cross vast wilderness at speeds to out run a storm walker.
+It had been designed to be able to cross vast wilderness fast enough to out run a storm walker.
 Put a few of these in a VIP's house and it could get them across Europe in a fortnight without having to pass any dense cities.
 Trouble was, no politician was willing to mount the beast.
 The beast was good enough with people, but riding the saddle was barking uncomfortable, even by a military man's standards.
 The beast could travel just fine; it was the people who could not make the trip.
 Dr. Barlow had said it was back to the drawing board but kept the tigeresque for references.
 Recently, however, the boffin had found a newfound interest in the fluffy white creature and was inspecting it many times a week.
-Deryn wondered what she was up to now.